-A couple of years ago my city jumped on the recycling band wagon and made everyone buy a big blue recycling bin on wheels.
-Not just a blue recycling box mind you, but a huge monstrosity on with wheels and metal bars where the high tech recycling truck could grab on and lift the contents into its bin, and then take our recyclable paper, glass and metals to the local recycling center.
+A couple of years ago, my city jumped on the recycling bandwagon and made everyone buy a big blue recycling bin on wheels.
+Not just a blue recycling box, mind you, but a huge monstrosity with wheels and metal bars that allow the high-tech recycling truck to grab and lift the contents into its bin and then take our recyclable paper, glass, and metals to the local recycling center.

 Why Recycling Does Not Work

-But first let's talk about why recycling does not work.
-In principle, it should be taking newspapers, pop cans, plastic bottles, and other junk and converting it into new things so we don't have to cut down as many trees, pump as much oil, or mine as much metal.
+First, let's talk about why recycling does not work.
+In principle, it should be taking newspapers, pop cans, plastic bottles, and other junk and converting it into new things so we don't have to cut down as many trees, pump as much oil or mine as much metal.
 These are noble goals.

-But in fact, there is little market for these recyclables.
-In my city, it came to light that the recycling center was overstocked with newsprint, and plastics and could not find a market for it.
-In fact it was losing money.
+But, in fact, there is little market for these recyclables.
+In my city, it came to light that the recycling center was overstocked with newsprint and plastics and could not find buyers for all the material.
+In fact, it was losing money.
 So in went more tax money to keep it afloat.
-And the excess newsprint and plastics, where did it go?
-Into the landfill of course.
+And the excess newsprint and plastics—where did they go?
+Into the landfill, of course.

-This bizarre charade of collecting recyclables only to then take them to the same landfill where the rest of your garbage ended up in, after you spent hours painstakingly separating them from your other refuse, is something which happens all the time in cities throughout Canada and the U.S. But no one likes to talk about it, because it's like the Emperor's New Clothes.
-As long as we pretend that the blue boxes are going to save the environment we can go on our business of consuming and not feel guilty that our economic system, our very culture is designed for mass self caused extinction. convert recyclables into new products is more than
+This bizarre charade of collecting recyclables only to then take them to the same landfill where the rest of our garbage ended up after spending hours painstakingly separating them from our other refuse is something that happens all the time in cities throughout Canada and the U.S., but no one likes to talk about it because it's like "the emperor's new clothes."
+As long as we pretend that the blue boxes are going to save the environment, we can go on with our business of consuming and not feel guilty that our economic system—our very culture—is designed for mass, self-caused extinction.

 Recycling Actually Poisons the Oceans

 In theory, the recyclables you put in your recycling bin are going to stay out of the landfill and help save the environment.
-However the ugly truth is different.
-In many cases, the recycling center has no market for what you provide them and they take your plastics and glass and toss it in the landfill.
-You could have done this yourself, at no cost; but in order to maintain the illusion that we are helping the environment, the government charges you extra money and makes you peel labels off of bottles and cans, just so they stuff can end up in the same place through a roundabout route.
+However, the ugly truth is different.
+In many cases, the recycling center has no market for what you provide them, and they take your plastics and glass and toss them in the landfill.
+You could have done this yourself at no cost, but in order to maintain the illusion that we are helping the environment, the government charges you extra money and makes you peel labels off of bottles and cans just so they can end up in the same place through a roundabout route.

-You see, when your local recycling center collects the recycling it will usually sell it to China to get sorted.
-There, armies of low paid people will pick through the junk looking for the most valuable things they can recycle and whatever is left, usually low grade plastic, they unceremoniously dump it into their own rivers which carry your junk into the sea.
+You see, when your local recycling center collects the recycling, it usually sells it to China to get sorted.
+There, armies of low-paid people pick through the junk looking for the most valuable things they can recycle, and whatever is left—usually low-grade plastic—is unceremoniously dumped into rivers that carry it out to sea.

 Of course, not all the plastic in the ocean finds its way there because of the unholy alliance between your recycling center and the recycling sweatshops of Asia, but most of it comes from there.
-So in fact, when you are wasting your time washing out the empty cans and peeling labels from cans in order to keep your environment clean, you are actually contributing to the death of our oceans.
-But who cares, doing something is what counts even if that something accomplishes the opposite of what it is supposed to do.
+So, in fact, when you are wasting your time washing out empty cans and peeling labels in order to keep your environment clean, you are actually contributing to the death of our oceans.
+But who cares—doing something is what counts—even if that something accomplishes the opposite of what it is supposed to.

 - Recycling wastes fuel to transport and process waste, and so creates more pollution than it prevents.

 - In many cases, the recycling collected locally is shipped to Asian countries for processing.
-They sort out the best stuff and then dump the rest into the rivers, where it finds its way into our oceans.
-In this way, a city thousands of miles from the ocean may be indirectly dumping its garbage into the sea, by this indirect trade route with China.
+They sort out the best stuff and then dump the rest into the rivers, and it finds its way into our oceans.
+In this way, a city thousands of miles from the ocean may be indirectly dumping its garbage into the sea via this indirect trade route with China.

-The problem is that even if recycling worked as intended, which it actually does not, it is like sticking a finger in a dyke to stem the flood of water.
+The problem is that even if recycling worked as intended, which it does not, it would still be like sticking a finger in a dyke to stem the flood of water.
 It is too little too late.

-The real problem is that there are nearly 7 billion people on this planet and these people all want and need food. clothing, fuel and space.
-In addition to their needs these 7 billion people also have wants that go beyond bare survival: drugs, exotic foods, and a two car garage, or whatever the local equivalent of the middle class dream might be.
+The real problem is that there are nearly seven billion people on this planet, and these people all want and need food, clothing, fuel, and space.
+In addition to their needs, these seven billion people also have wants that go beyond bare survival: drugs, exotic foods, two-car garages, or whatever the local equivalent of the middle-class dream might be.

-To feed these needs and these wants, we are despoiling the planet.
-We must extract more and more, to meet the needs of today and who cares about tomorrow.
-Deep sea fishing trawlers now drag their nets along the ocean floor allowing nothing to escape, killing fish and dolphins and scraping the ecosystem of the ocean floor into a watery desert.
-The result is a temporary rise in fish production, but also a headlong rush towards an unsustainable cliff.
+To feed these needs and wants, we are despoiling the planet.
+We must extract more and more to meet the needs of today because who cares about tomorrow?
+Deep-sea fishing trawlers now drag their nets along the ocean floor, allowing nothing to escape, killing fish and dolphins, and scraping the ecosystem of the ocean floor into a watery desert.
+The result is a temporary rise in fish production but also a headlong rush toward an unsustainable cliff.

 Despite these signs of approaching catastrophe, we barely notice that the canary in the coal mine has stopped singing.
-This is because in the West especially we have been able to keep the ugly stuff away from us, in places most of us have never heard of.
+This is because—in the West especially—we have been able to keep the ugly stuff away from us and in places, most of us have never heard of.
 A genocidal civil war wages in the Congo over control of rare minerals used in the manufacture of cellphones, but we line up to buy the latest release and do not care.
 We grow fat and do not care that our mother earth is shriveling.

-In order to deal with the problem we must understand what it is.
-The problem is that we are a selfish species and there are too many of us.
-No amount of recycling, even of cutting down consumption, will adequately counteract the amount of land sea and air that each human uses.
-And the fact is that our economic model requires over consumption and population growth, so as bad as things are now they will only get worse as time goes on - unless we do something about it.
+In order to deal with the problem, we must understand what it is.
+The problem is that we are a selfish species, and there are too many of us.
+No amount of recycling, or even cutting down consumption, will adequately counteract the amount of land sea and air that each human uses.
+And the fact is that our economic model requires overconsumption and population growth, so as bad as things are now, they will only get worse as time goes on - unless we do something about it.

 Now imagine a better world.
-One were there are a lot fewer humans.
-Not a world where everyone has died from a plague or famine, though this may be closer than you think, but a world in which people made a conscious decision to reduce their population to a manageable limit such as one or two billion people.
-A world that did not engage in stupid doctrinal arguments against birth control and condemned women in most of the developing world to a life of semi slavery and poverty with their children picking scraps out of a garbage dump (which is how most of the world recycles).
+One where there are a lot fewer humans.
+Not a world where everyone has died from a plague or famine, though this may be closer than you think, but a world in which people made a conscious decision to reduce their population to a manageable limit, such as one or two billion people.
+A world that did not engage in stupid doctrinal arguments against birth control and condemned women in most of the developing world to a life of semi-slavery and poverty with their children picking scraps out of a garbage dump (which is how most of the world recycles).

 A less populated world would have abundant wealth for its inhabitants.
-The pie would be the same but everyone would get a better and larger slice.
+The pie would be the same, but everyone would get a better and larger slice.
 And in time, perhaps the pie would even get bigger.
-The oceans and rivers would recover, plants and animals and fish would come back.
-We owed this to ourselves - the sake of our children and for the sake of this planet.
+The oceans and rivers would recover, and plants, animals and fish would come back.
+We owed this to ourselves - for the sake of our children and for the sake of this planet.

 The following sources were consulted in the writing of this article: